The Stage One call runs from 10 September 2018 until 4.00pm on 8 November.

-Together with the relevant Je-S application form (as detailed in Annex A), you will need to provide the following attachments:
+Together with the relevant Je-S application form, you will need to provide the following attachments:

-Together with the relevant Je-S application form (as detailed in Annex A, you will need to provide the following attachments:
+Together with the relevant Je-S application form, you will need to provide the following attachments:

 STFC public engagement awards are often partnerships between the grant holders (who apply for and receive financial support from STFC) and ‘project partners’.
 Such partnerships are not a requirement of STFC support, but will strengthen a case for funding when they are deemed well planned and important for delivery of an impactful programme.

 Before an application is made, STFC requires that applicants create proposals that commit the involvement of all parties required to make the proposed programme a success.
 If an organisation wishes to receive funds from STFC, it must be a listed applicant on the grant.
 If an organisation will not receive funds from STFC but will have an integral role in the proposed programme, that organisation is a project partner.
 We encourage applicants to create these partnerships in advance of submitting an application for funding, and to include details of the partnership in the application.
 Well-constructed partnerships strengthen proposals by providing complementary skills and knowledge, additional staff time, and additional cash or ‘in-kind’ support.